klangner/ast/README.md

 ## Redistributing
-Cantor source code is distributed under the Apache 2.0 License.
-Cantor may be freely redistributed, subject to the provisions of this license.
+ast source code is distributed under the Apache 2.0 License. ast may be freely redistributed, subject to the provisions of this license.